MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Teams/enable-features-office-365.md

 ### <a name="apps"></a>Aplicativos

-Os aplicativos são guias, conectores, bots ou qualquer combinação desses três itens, fornecidos pelo Microsoft Teams (aplicativos primários, também conhecidos como aplicativos padrão) ou por terceiros (também conhecidos como aplicativos externos).
-Em **Aplicativos**, você pode habilitar e desabilitar aplicativos padrão e definir configurações para controlar aplicativos externos.
+Apps are tabs, connectors, bots, or any combination of these three, provided by Teams (first-party apps, also known as default apps) or by a third-party (also known as external apps).
+Under **Apps**, you can enable and disable default apps and configure settings to control external apps.

 #### <a name="default-apps"></a>Aplicativos padrão

-Esses aplicativos, como Planner, Elogiar e Clima, são fornecidos pelo Microsoft Teams.
-Para ativar um aplicativo, marque a caixa de seleção dele.
-Para desativar um aplicativo, desmarque a caixa de seleção.
+These apps, such as Planner, Praise, and Weather, are provided by Teams.
+To turn on an app, select the check box for that app.
+To turn off an app, clear the check box.

 ![Captura de tela da seção Aplicativos Padrão.](media/teams-tenant-wide-settings-default-apps.png "Captura de tela da seção Aplicativos Padrão.")

 #### <a name="external-apps"></a>Aplicativos externos

-Esses aplicativos são fornecidos por terceiros.
-Você pode definir as configurações a seguir para aplicativos externos.
+These apps are provided by third parties.
+You can configure the following settings for external apps.

 ![Captura de tela da seção Aplicativos externos.](media/teams-tenant-wide-settings-external-apps-settings.png "Captura de tela da seção Aplicativos externos, mostrando configurações que você pode ativar e desativar")

 - **Allow external apps in Microsoft Teams** (Permitir aplicativos externos no Microsoft Teams): quando essa configuração está ativada, os usuários podem adicionar aplicativos externos disponíveis para sua organização.

-- **Habilitar novos aplicativos externos por padrão**: quando essa configuração está ativada, os usuários podem ativar novos aplicativos assim que eles são adicionados ao catálogo de aplicativos do Microsoft Teams.
-Desative essa configuração para poder controlar os novos aplicativos.
-Obviamente, se você desativá-la, precisará lembrar de examinar os novos aplicativos periodicamente para que sua organização não perca novos aplicativos.
+- **Enable new external apps by default**: When this setting is turned on, users can activate new apps as soon as they're added to the Teams app catalog.
+Turn off this setting if you want to control new apps.
+Of course, if you turn it off, you have to remember to review new apps periodically so your organization doesn't miss out on new apps.

-- **Permitir o sideload de aplicativos externos**: Se você quiser ativar alguns aplicativos externos e desativar outros, desative essa configuração e, na lista de aplicativos externos, desative os aplicativos que não deseja que os usuários acessem.
-Quando essa configuração é ativada, os proprietários e membros de equipe que recebem permissão podem fazer o sideload de aplicativos para o Microsoft Teams.
+- **Allow sideloading of external apps**: If you want to turn on some external apps and turn off others , turn off this setting, and then in the list of external apps, turn off the apps that you don't want users to access.
+When this setting is turned on, team owners and members who are granted permission can sideload apps to Teams.

 Para saber mais, veja [Configurações de administração para aplicativos no Microsoft Teams](admin-settings.md).

 ## <a name="teams-org-wide-settings"></a>Configurações de toda a organização do Microsoft Teams

-Você pode controlar as configurações de usuário de toda a organização no Centro de Administração do Microsoft Teams e do Skype for Business.
-Para editar as configurações de toda a organização, vá para o Centro de Administração do Microsoft Teams e Skype for Business e selecione **Configurações de toda a organização**. É possível definir as configurações a seguir
+Você pode controlar as configurações de usuário em toda a organização no centro de administração do Microsoft Teams.
+Para editar as configurações de toda a organização, vá até o centro de administração do Microsoft Teams e escolha **Configurações gerais da organização**.
+Você pode definir as seguintes configurações.

 ### <a name="external-access"></a>Acesso externo

 O **acesso externo** permite que os usuários do Microsoft Teams e do Skype for Business se comuniquem com usuários que estão fora da organização.
 Para configurar o acesso externo, vá para [Let your Teams users chat and communicate with users in another Teams organization](let-your-teams-users-communicate-with-other-people.md) (Permitir que os usuários do Microsoft Teams conversem e se comuniquem com usuários em outra organização do Microsoft Teams).

-### <a name="guest-access"></a>Acesso de convidado
+### <a name="guest-access"></a>Acesso de convidados

 O **Acesso de Convidado** no Microsoft Teams permite que as equipes em sua organização colaborem com pessoas de fora da organização, concedendo-lhes acesso a equipes e a canais.
 Qualquer pessoa com uma conta de email comercial ou de consumidor, como o Outlook, o Gmail ou outras, pode participar como convidado no Microsoft Teams, com acesso total a chats, reuniões e arquivos de equipe.
 Para obter mais informações, veja [Acesso de convidado no Microsoft Teams](guest-access.md).